Spark Energy is now Ovo

 5) I don’t want to be with Ovo.
 Can I move to another supplier?

 Customers are not obliged to stay with Spark Energy now that it is supplied by Ovo.
-We actually recommend comparing energy tariffs in your area to find the best one to suit your household’s energy needs.

 Latest Spark Energy tariffs and prices